SubjectsSubjects(version: 978)

 Requirements to the exam

-Each student shall have a 10 minute presentation (20% of the grade), write a paper based on the presentation or the topic of the class (30% of the grade, minimum 12 600 characters with spaces) and shall write a final exam (50% of the grade).
+Each student shall have a 10 minute presentation (20% of the grade), write a paper based on the presentation or the topic of the class (30% of the grade, minimum 12 600 characters with spaces) and shall complete the final exam (50% of the grade).
 The exam shall cover the mandatory readings and lectures from the classes.

 Research paper guidelines